Lichtenstein radar

 The Lichtenstein radar was among the earliest airborne radars available to the Luftwaffe in World War II and the first one used exclusively for air interception.
 Developed by Telefunken, it was available in at least four major revisions, called FuG 202 Lichtenstein B/C, FuG 212 Lichtenstein C-1, FuG 220 Lichtenstein SN-2 and the very rarely used FuG 228 Lichtenstein SN-3.
 (FuG is short for Funk-Gerät, radio set).
 The Lichtenstein series remained the only widely deployed airborne interception radar used by the Germans on their night fighters during the war — the competing FuG 216 through 218 Neptun mid-VHF band radar systems were meant as a potentially more versatile stop-gap system through 1944, until the microwave-based FuG 240 "Berlin" could be mass-produced; the Berlin system was still being tested when the war ended.

 FuG 202 Lichtenstein B/C

 Early FuG 202 Lichtenstein B/C units were not deployed until 1942.
 They operated at a maximum RF output power of 1.5 kW, on the 61 cm wavelength (490 MHz, or low UHF band), requiring complex Matratze (mattress) antennas, consisting of thirty-two dipole elements, mounted in four groups of eight, each at the forward end of one of four forward-projecting masts.

+The four dipoles, with reflectors, produced a wide beam and a wide search angle, ranging from 200 m up to 4 km.
+Fighter direction came from the Freya radar and Würzburg radar systems.
+Instead of Lobe switching, Wilhelm Runge and Hans Muth developed a rotating phase-shifter in transmission that produced a twirling beam, mimicking the Würzburg rotating dipole.